MoodyBones/JavaScript-Studies/functional-programming/FM-Anjana-Vakil/README.md

 - when she started learning she joined '[the recurse center](https://www.recurse.com/)'
 - An amazing Article by [Mary Rose Cook "An Introduction to functional programming"](https://codewords.recurse.com/issues/one/an-introduction-to-functional-programming)
-- Mary points out while there are all these scary terminolgies and mathematical notations, it all you need to worry about is a single idea..
+- Mary points out while there are all these scary terminologies and mathematical notations, it all you need to worry about is a single idea..

 # Pure functions, what are they?